ylalit0022/eventwish2/EventWish_App_Structure.md

 - Input validation on all API endpoints
 - Proper error handling to prevent information leakage
 - Safe handling of deep links
+- Secure storage of purchase information
+- Validation of subscription status

 ## Recent Changes and Fixes